Wilhelmina of the Netherlands: Honours

 Since Wilhelmina received no Dutch honours before ascending the throne aged ten and resigned the position of grand master when she abdicated in 1948, she was in the unusual position of being a Dutch princess and former queen who did not hold a Dutch honour.
 Her daughter and successor therefore appointed her Grand Cross of the Military William Order in her first act as Queen.
 This was the only Dutch honour she ever held in her life in a personal capacity.

+Asteroid 392 Wilhelmina is named after Queen Wilhelmina.